 On some occasions specific children or families may need additional outside support from professionals trained in defined areas of special educational needs, parenting, financial support or health issues.
 If this is the case, parents are invited into school to discuss this and parental consent is sought to seek further support.
 A Common Assessment Framework (CAF) may be carried out in order to create a Team around the Family (TAF) to generate multi-agency support.
 A statutory assessment of needs may also be carried out and in some cases a legal document will be issued by the local authority setting out the rights of the child in an Education and Healthcare plan (EHC plan) formally known as a statement of special educational needs.

-As we have a range of languages spoken in our school, we also have two staff members who support children with English as an additional language.
+As we have a range of languages spoken in our school, we also a member of staff who support children with English as an additional language.
 We have excellent procedures in place for welcoming new arrivals and translating information in order to support our new families.

 If you do have a concern about your child or if you wish to discuss specialist provision/strategies or any of the aforementioned, please do not hesitate to get in touch.

 At Brighton Avenue Primary School we believe the principles set out in the New SEN Code of Practice (2014) that ‘all children and young people are entitled to an education that enables them to make progress so that they…’:

 Our aim is to ensure all children are supported in order that they may work confidently towards reaching their full potential and this will be done by:

 The staff of Brighton Avenue Primary School believe that all members of the school should be treated with respect; have individual, diverse needs recognised, and be given the opportunity to reach their full potential, regardless of age, ability, religion, gender or culture.

 For more information about Special Educational Needs at Brighton Avenue, please refer to the following policies: